ad4mh3/NoFkgPopups/README.md

 Browse and watch in peace

 ### Installation
-1. Download the installation executable in the releases page.
+1. Download and run the installation executable in the releases page.
 [Click here](https://github.com/ad4mh3/NoFkgPopups/releases/tag/InstallUtility "Click here") to visit the latest release.
-2. Run "update.exe"

 > Please note: Your antimalware may detect a part/entirety of this app as malware.
 It is not.
 The code is publicly available to view and download in the releases page.